Wednesday, September 10, 2025

 Main bedroom, views to an oak forest from a bank of windows set in a bay

-One result of Savage's configuration of windows is the ample light harvested in all rooms.
+One result of Savage's configuration of windows is the ample light gathered in all of the rooms.
 His bungalow was, after all, ideally situated to take in natural light, not at all deep (see photo above showing the building's thinness) but long and oriented so that sunlight penetrates it from both east and west.
 Indeed, he gave it so many significant windows that the light-gathering function is effectually accomplished.
 What follows are a few pictures showing how well he succeeded in bringing natural light into the bungalow.

 Morning light blasting into the entry foyer